"To build safe, independent lives for autistic young people through support, understanding and enablement"

 - Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

-Throughout their PE curriculum pupils will build on and embed the physical development and skills learned become more competent, confident and expert in their techniques, and apply them across different sports and physical activities.
+Throughout their PE curriculum pupils will build on and embed the physical development and skills learned become more competent and confident in their techniques, and apply them across different sports and physical activities.
 They should understand what makes a performance effective and how to apply these principles to their own and others’ work.
 Pupils are taught to:

 - Use a range of tactics and strategies to overcome opponents in direct competition through team and individual